The Forestry Act

 Article 37

-Where there are biological hazards or disturbances in the forest, the forest owner shall be responsible for their elimination or prevention.
 Where hazards or disturbances are present, the forest owner, when necessary and subject to permission by the government agency, may enter another’s land to eliminate or prevent hazards to forest biology.
 In the event of damages, the forest owner shall be liable for compensation.

 Article 38

-The cost of said elimination or prevention will be based on the area and value of the land, and shall be borne by the forest owner.
+The cost of said elimination or prevention will be calculated based on the area and value of the land, and shall be borne by the forest owner.
 However, if a prior agreement has been made among those sharing such costs, the terms of the agreement shall preside.

-The cost of said elimination or prevention will be based on the area and value of the land, and shall be borne by the forest owner.
+The cost of said elimination or prevention will be calculated based on the area and value of the land, and shall be borne by the forest owner.
 However, if a prior agreement has been made among those sharing such costs, the terms of the agreement shall preside.

 Article 38-1